banzaicloud/koperator-docs/docs/install-kafka-operator.md

 ## Prerequisites

 - A Kubernetes cluster (minimum 6 vCPU and 10 GB RAM).
-> We believe in the `separation of concerns` principle, thus the {{< kafka-operator >}} does not install nor manage Zookeeper or cert-manager.
+> We believe in the `separation of concerns` principle, thus the {{< kafka-operator >}} does not install nor manage Apache ZooKeeper or cert-manager.
 If you would like to have a fully automated and managed experience of Apache Kafka on Kubernetes, try [Cisco Streaming Data Manager](https://calisti.app).

 ## Install {{< kafka-operator >}} and the requirements independently {#manual-install}